bentrombley/datafox-eng-blog/_drafts/decaffeinating-large-coffeescript-codebase.md

     - Some of these style issues can be fixed by using `--loose*` options on `decaffeinate`.
     - Other issues you may want to try fixing with `jscodeshift` codemods.
     - Spend some time on this now to try to smooth out any edge cases you may come across in your code; it will save you time in the long run.
 - Make sure you are able to create an equally good, but hopefully better, developer experience for writing modern JavaScript compared to CoffeeScript.
+Will your developers have editor support for ES2015?
+Will linting be built in?
+Will refactoring be easier?

 ### Get Buy-in from Your Team

-While doing all the personal preparation you can is great, the most important thing is to get buy-in from your team and any leadership necessary.
+While preparing is important, it's more crucial to get buy-in from your team and leadership.
 The time you spend converting is time not spent building; though, my hope is that sharing our experiences will reduce the amount of time you spend.
 More than the time spent converting, though, is the switching cost of every engineer needing to become familiar and productive with ES2015.
 Although this cost may be high in the short-term, for our team it was a worthwhile investment.